Efficient and fail-safe quantum algorithm for the transport equation: Complexity analysis

-An alternative collisionless Quantum Boltzmann solver presented in the literature is the one by Todorova and Steijl \cite{Todorova2020}.
+An alternative quantum algorithm for the transport equation presented in the literature is the one by Todorova and Steijl \cite{Todorova2020}.
 Though not being fully fail-safe in the specular reflection step, the authors present some complexity analysis which led us to perform a rigorous comparison of the complexities of both approaches.

 As reported in their paper, Todorova and Steijl conclude a complexity in terms of $\text{C}^p\text{NOT}$ gates of $\mathcal{O}\left ( d N_v \log_2 \left ( D / h \right ) \right )$ for the streaming step per timestep with $p=n_{g_\text{max}} + n_{v_\text{max}}$.
 The complexity of their specular-reflection boundary condition, again, quantified in terms of C$^p$NOT gates, is $\mathcal{O}\left ( d N_v \log_2 \left ( D / h \right ) \right )$.
 Here, the authors do not provide an explicit estimation for $p$, but since they control on positions in all $d$ spatial dimensions and streaming speeds combined, we derive a complexity of $p = n_{g} +n_{v_\text{max}}$.